lumitalola/friendly-vn-club/README.md

 ## Participation

 ### Sign-up
-You can sign up by contacting .
+You can sign up by contacting me via e-mail (see section [contact](#contact) in this document) or any other venue you know.
 I recommend trying out what development with R\*npy would be like (see section *Working with R\*n'py* in this document) before signing up.
-I also ask that you only sign up if you think you have the time required to dedicate to the rounds, though there will be no penalty for not completing a round or quitting in the middle and you'll be allowed to sign up for future rounds.
+I also ask that you only sign up if you think you have the time required to dedicate to the rounds, though there will be no penalty for not completing a round or quitting in the middle and you won't be blacklisted or anything dw.

 ### Getting the assets
 Each theme will include 4 characters with 12 textures each.